Low-Power Wide-Area Networks (LPWANs)

 - Low infrastructure cost and low end-device cost

-However, literature is sparse with anything other than marketing material.
-Indeed, very little independent research has been published on LoRa.
-Being the “sceptic academics”, our current goals for our work with LoRa include:
+Literature is sparse with anything other than marketing material, and very little independent research has been published on LoRa.
+Being the “skeptic academics”, our current goals for our work with LoRa include:

-- Quantifying LoRa technology, including its transmission range, capacity, power consumption, MAC protocol performance, etc.
+- Quantifying LoRa technology by way of experimental measurements, in particular focusing on its transmission range, throughput/capacity, power consumption, MAC protocol performance, etc.

-- Based on the measurement and observation obtained, proposing new mechanisms to improve the performance of LoRa.
+- Based on the measurements and observations obtained, proposing and evaluating new mechanisms to improve the performance of LoRa and adapt its operation to new IoT applications.